This collection has access restrictions. For details, please see the restrictions.

 Reviews of Sharecroppers All.

-Field notes, chiefly typescript, on Greene County, Ga., by Raper and his assistant Carolyn Blue.
-Raper’s notes concern race relations, Negro education, the Farm Security Administration (FSA), and healthcare and include profiles of white and African American community members.
+Field notes, chiefly typescript, on Greene County, Ga., by Raper and his assistant Carolyn Blue, a white woman.
+Raper’s notes concern relations between Black and white community members, African American schools, the Farm Security Administration (FSA), and healthcare and include profiles of individual white and African American community members.
 Of particular interest are Raper’s notes on FSA clients that describe conflicts over taxes and rent and include transcriptions of confidential conversations between Raper and various clients.
-Blue’s notes chiefly describe white women in the community, particularly their treatment of domestic servants.
-Other topics addressed in Blue's field notes are whites' suspicions about Raper's "subversive activities", children's racial etiquette, and racial inequalities in both education and the politics.
+Blue’s notes chiefly describe white women in the community, particularly their treatment of domestic servants they employed most of whom were Black.
+Other topics addressed in Blue’s field notes are white community members’ suspicions about Raper’s “subversive activities” as a white civil rights activist, etiquette between Black and white children, and educational and political inequalities for Black and white community members.
+The file does not contain any consent agreements from the community members represented in the field notes.

 |Image Folder PF-3966/17||